-planning order - A planning directive that provides essential planning guidance and directs the initiation of execution planning before the directing authority approves a military course of action.
-(JP 1-02, Source: JP 5-0)
+planning order - A planning directive that provides essential planning guidance and directs the development, adaptation, or refinement of a plan/order.
+Also called PLANORD.
+(Source: JP 5-0)

 preferred forces - Forces that are identified by the supported CCDR in order to continue employment, sustainment, and transportation planning and assess risk.
 These forces are planning assumptions only, are not considered "sourced" units, and do not indicate that these forces will be contingency or execution sourced.
-(GFMIG)
+(Source: GFMIG)